Bishibop/react-bubbles/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] Explain what a token is used for.

+A token is used to authenticate a user to the server.
+When you log in with your username and password, the server sends a unique token to the client.
+Then, on subsequent requests, the client sends that unique token back to the server to identify itself as someone who has successfully logged in.
+This is used to limit access of the parts of the application to only people who have signed in.

 - [ ] What steps can you take in your web apps to keep your data secure?

+You implement proper authentication and authorization.
+Require a user to register and and log in with a password, which should be kept encrypted on the server.
+When they do log in send them a temporary token which would be required to access sensitive data.

 - [ ] Describe how web servers work.

+A web server is a computer program that runs on a machine and listens for incoming web requests.
+When a request is made to the web server, it parses that requests, determines what it needs to do with that request, and then routes the relevant information to an associated web application.
+This application then puts together the relevant information, generally using business logic and a database, which the web server then packages up into a response which it sends back to the client.

 - [ ] Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.

+Create -> Post
+Read -> Get
+Update -> Put / Patch
+Destroy -> Delete

 ## Project Set Up